cuiyongbo/hello-world/my_wiki/shell_command/grep_command.rst

       grep [OPTIONS] PATTERN [FILE...]
       grep [OPTIONS] [-e PATTERN | -f FILE] [FILE...]

-   :command:`grep` searches the named input *FILEs* (or standard input if no files are named, or if a single hyphen-minus (-) is given as file name) for lines containing a match to the given *PATTERN*.
-By default, :command:`grep` prints the matching lines.
+   grep searches the named input *FILEs* (or standard input if no files are named, or if a single hyphen-minus (-) is given as file name) for lines containing a match to the given *PATTERN*.
+By default, grep prints the matching lines.

-   In addition, three variant programs :command:`egrep`, :command:`fgrep` and :command:`rgrep` are available.  :command:`egrep`  is the same as ``grep -E``. :command:`fgrep` is the same as ``grep -F``. :command:`rgrep` is the same as ``grep -r``.
-Direct invocation as either *egrep* or *fgrep* is deprecated, but is provided to allow historical applications that rely on them to run unmodified.

 **OPTIONS**

-   #.
-Generic Program Information

-      .. option:: --help

-         Print a usage message briefly summarizing these command-line options and the bug-reporting address, then exit.

-      .. option:: -V, --version

-         Print the version number of grep to the standard output stream.
-         This version number should be included in all bug reports.

    #.
 Matcher Selection